Trying to Get Pregnant? Here’s How a PdG Test May Make All the Difference

 It would theoretically be possible to assess ovulation quality via progesterone blood measurement, but it would require multiple blood draws over multiple days.
 Sounds expensive, inconvenient, and a bit unpleasant to us!

 The good news is that PdG tests now exist, making confirming successful ovulation easier than ever.
 In fact, Proov is the first and only FDA cleared PdG test to confirm ovulation at home!
-It works by testing for PdG days 7-10 after ovulation.
+It works by testing for PdG days 7-10 after peak fertility.
 Tracking PdG these days has been shown to confirm successful ovulation.
 Just pee, dip a strip, wait 5 minutes and read your results.
 1 line indicates a positive result and 2 lines indicate a negative.

 What to do with your Proov PdG test results?